jcraigk/storykey/README.md

 The `version slug` is typically a well-known city, such as `Miami`.
 The `bity entropy of last word` contains a digit that refers to the number of bits contained in the last word (allowing arbitrary length string encoding).
 The `checksum` is an additional word added to fortify the whole phrase.

-This paragraph can be deterministically decoded using the same version of Mnemonica.
+This paragraph can be deterministically decoded using the same version of Peartree.

 ## Installation